Our Parents

 • Muscle weakness

-• Development of lasting cognitive deficits or memory loss
+• Lasting cognitive deficits or memory loss

 • Coronary artery disease